pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 #### Add chapter files

-If you want to upload individual chapter files, you can create a publication format called “Chapter Files” and then upload a file for each chapter under that publication format.
+If you want to upload individual chapter files, you can create a publication format called **Chapter Files** and then upload a file for each chapter under that publication format.
 The separate chapter files will then be available under the metadata on the published book page.

 Another option is to create a separate publication format for each chapter, but if you do that there will be links to each chapter along the right side of the book page on your website, along with the main publication formats (EBOOK, PDF, etc.).